-“I Remember Pearl’s (and The Village Bazaar, Hill’s, Nate’s, Perelman’s, Shaprio’s, I. MIller’s, and others)
+“I Remember Pearl’s (and The Village Bazaar, Hill’s, Nate’s, Perelman’s, Shapiro’s, I. Miller’s, and others)

 If you grew up in Vermont, you could have memories of the small clothing chain called “Hill’s” or “Nate’s (Vermont’s Largest Men’s Clothier) ” or even a “Perelman’s” in Burlington.

 If you lived around Saratoga Springs, NY, you or your family may have shopped at “Shaprio’s“.

 If you grew up in New York City, you may have bought shoes at one of the I. MIller shoe stores where my wife’s father Morris Bernstein was a manager.

 You may not have known that all these stores were part of a much larger network of stores all related by family or about their fascinating history.
 This website is the story of that family of stores!

 Let me start by connecting me to the story.
 My father Wilfred S. (“Bill”) Cohen started his career working for Paul I. Pearl, my mother’s uncle who owned, at that time, several small retail department stores.
 My father worked in Pearl’s stores in Alburgh, Rouses Point, Malone, and St. Johnsbury (all before I was born),.
 He and my mother and older sister then moved to New London, CT to work in a children’s clothing store.
 I was born there.
 He then left the store in CT to work with his brother-in-law (my mother’s brother) Eli Cowen in the Pearl’s store in Potsdam, NY.
 Shortly after my middle sister was born, my family moved to Keeseville, NY in 1952 to open up his own Pearl’s store.
 He later started (with Eustis Paine) and managed the Village Bazaar ladies clothing store chain with stores in Keeseville, NY, Rouses Point, NY, and Port Henry, NY.